-Containerized workflow not longer implicitly configure DHCP for PXE booting.
-See Specialized-guides > Salt how to use DHCP formula to configure DHCP server.

-Without using DHCP formula, make sure your DHCP server has correct PXE booting setting pointing to containerized proxy.
-See below for example.
+Containerized workflow not longer implicitly configures DHCP for PXE booting.
+Without the formula, make sure your DHCP server has correct PXE booting setting pointing to containerized proxy.
+For more information how to use DHCP formula to configure DHCP server, see Specialized-guides > Salt.

+11.3.1.
+Requirements and assumptions
-In this example we are going to use branch id B0001.

-As a terminal we assume to have one terminal with hardware manufacturer TerminalOEM and model T1000.
+- Containerized workflow requires POS images build using the newest Uyuni Server. - In this example we are going to use branch id B0001. - As a terminal we assume to have one terminal with hardware manufacturer TerminalOEM and model T1000. - For POS image we assume to have one with name POS\Image\JeOS7.

-10.4.2.
+11.3.2.
 Create required system groups